I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfmemory-copytobuffer.md

 <b>CopyToBuffer</b> returns S_OK if the operation succeeds.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-The following code example obtains a memory object from a request object and then copies a specific amount of data from the memory object to a buffer.

 ## Requirements
 | &nbsp; | &nbsp; |